Tallinn School No. 21

 Tallinn School No. 21 is a secondary school in Tallinn, Estonia.
 The school was founded as the Tallinn kroonualgkool No. 21.
 The first schoolhouse was a wooden house on J. Poska 6a.
-In 1923–1924 as the number of students grew, a new schoolhouse was needed.
+In the 1923/24 academic year, as the number of students grew, a new schoolhouse was needed.

+The school is a member of the G5 Union of Schools, which comprises what some call the "elite Tallinn city centre schools": Tallinn English College, Tallinn French School, Gustav Adolf Grammar School, and Tallinn School No. 21.